Draining – Heat Exchange Espresso Machine Tank Models

 - For shipping, package in original packaging exactly as packaged when you received the shipment.
-Plastic bags need to be placed over machine to avoid scratching from shipping.
+Plastic bags need to be placed over the machine to avoid scratching from shipping.
 All loose articles, including but not limited to portafilter handles, baskets, scoops, etc must be secured to avoid cosmetic damage caused by the movement of these items.

-- The espresso machine box MUST always be placed into a larger double wall corrugated box with at least 2″ of foam or similar protection placed between the outer corrugated box and the espresso machine box.
+- The espresso machine box MUST always be placed into a larger double-wall corrugated box with at least 2″ of foam or similar protection placed between the outer corrugated box and the espresso machine box.

 - If receiving a drained machine, re-prime as per the instruction manual